jonhue/cv/cv.md

 `since 2019` Scholar of the **Studienstiftung des deutschen Volkes**
 <br/>
-Received for excellent academic achievements as well as engagement in the open-source community.
+Received for excellent academic achievements and engagement in the open-source community.

 ---